 The original library was now the periodicals room, comprising not even ten per cent of the floor space of the library.
 As with the Edwardsville Carnegie and many others that have built additions around their original library, the former outside wall is now part of its interior, almost as if it is a Roman ruin in a museum.

-One could certainly appreciate the beauty of the front of the orginal library and feel great gratitude that there was enough enlightenment in the community to preserve it.
+One could certainly appreciate the beauty of the front of the original library and feel great gratitude that there was enough enlightenment in the community to preserve it.
 That is not always the case.
 Of the 111 Carnegies built in Illinois, seventeen have been demolished, many in the suburbs of Chicago.
 The Hall of Shame includes Evanston, Wilmette, Highland Park, Des Plaines, LaGrange, Brookfield, Harvey and Downers Grove.
 Only two of those built outside Chicago remain standing and only one as a library, in Maywood.
 The Park Ridge Carnegie, across the street from the new library, houses several small businesses.

 My final Carnegie in this Illinois batch in Greenup is now a military history museum, something that would not please Carnegie.
-He spent the final years of his life as s personal ambassador to the world trying to avert WWI.
+He spent the final years of his life as a personal ambassador to the world trying to avert WWI.
 Discouragement over his failure led to his death in 1919.
 The Greenup Carnegie had a turret that made it look like a castle or military installation.

 Seven of the nine Carnegies I visited in Illinois still served as libraries, right around the average for the state, with 68 still functioning as libraries.
 My final stretch to Bloomington will only include one Carnegie that I have yet to visit along the way.
 But if I'm feeling deprived I can always drop in on the Carnegie in Bloomington, now a museum.